 - Continuing care retirement communities (CCRC) offer a wide range of services for individuals who would like to stay in the same place through all the phases of the aging process.
 A CCRC typically has accommodations for independent living, assisted living, and skilled nursing care.
 An individual moves between these levels of supervision as the need arises.

-- When an assisted living facility is not enough care for your loved one, another option is a skilled nursing home that provides 24-hour medical care, assistance with activities of daily living, meals, as well as therapeutic and recreational activities.
-Skilled nursing homes are often a safe and appropriate setting for people with dementia
+- Centers for nursing care also referred to as nursing homes or skilled nursing facilities, are an excellent option if the support provided in an assisted living facility is not enough to care for your loved one.
+Most skilled nursing homes provide 24-hour medical care, assistance with activities of daily living (ADLs), meals, and therapeutic and recreational activities.
+Skilled nursing facilities are often the safest and most appropriate setting for people with dementia.

 - Comfort care: When your loved one is seriously or terminally ill, palliative or hospice care can be a valuable alternative for dealing with pain and stress.
-The objective of both palliative and hospice care is to improve the quality of life for a patient by offering comfort, dignity and respect along with providing much-needed support for their loved ones.
-Both of these options are provided with expert medical care, pain management as well as emotional and spiritual support expressly tailored to the patient’s needs and wishes.
+The objective of both palliative and hospice care is to improve the quality of life for a patient by offering comfort, dignity, and respect and providing much-needed support for their loved ones.
+These options are provided with expert medical care, pain management, and emotional and spiritual support expressly tailored to the patient’s needs and wishes.

-Comfort care can be provided in the home or wherever your loved one lives, including an assisted living community, freestanding hospice, hospital, nursing home or other long-term care facility.
-However, today more than ever, many families are choosing hospice care at home for their loved one so that family and friends can visit without limitation.
-Hospice focuses specifically on caring, not curing, and provides support to the patient’s family as well.
-Many find that the emotional support, symptom and pain management expertise hospice offers can make huge differences in quality of life.
+Comfort care can be provided in the home or wherever your loved one lives, including an assisted living community, freestanding hospice, hospital, nursing home or other long-term care facilities.
+However, today, many families are choosing hospice care at home for their loved one so that family and friends can visit without limitation.
+Hospice focuses specifically on caring, not curing, and supports the patient’s family.
+Many find that the emotional support, symptom and pain management expertise that hospice offers can make considerable differences in quality of life.

-How to identify which option is best for your loved one
+How to identify which option of care is best for your loved one

 1. Assess current needs.